MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/rosettanet-pips.md

  Each PIP specification provides a document type definition (DTD) file and a message guideline document.
 The DTD file defines the service-content message structure.
 The message-guideline document, which is a human-readable HTML file, specifies element-level constraints.
 Together, they provide a complete definition of the business process.

- For more information about PIP specifications, see the RosettaNet Web site.
+ For more information about PIP specifications, visit the [GS1 RosettaNet website](https://www.gs1us.org/resources/rosettanet).

 ## PIP Contents
  A PIP specification does the following: